tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 - -i \<input file\> 	 tsv file (acquired using script 3_SplitTrainTestDev.sh)
 - -o \<output file\>     Result file with predicted classes
+- -m \<model directory\> Directory of the vectorization model trained in Step 5

 Examples for the sentence similarity task: